vivekranadive/Covid-19-Detection/README.md

 - Streamlit

 ## Running Streamlit app
 Enter directory of the project.
 To run type `streamlit run covid19_streamlitapp.py`.
-Then go the the link listed in the terminal of where the app is hosted.
+Then go the link listed in the terminal of where the app is hosted.
 Most likely http://localhost:8501/.